-The above equations (11), (12) and (9) complete the main part of the final-state interaction to be solved numerically below.
+The above equations (11,12,9) complete the main part of the final state interaction to be solved numerically below.
 Ultimately, the solution of Eq.
 (11) in the JLS basis needs to enter the decay amplitude (1) as follows.
 First, the $a_1(1260) \rightarrow \rho \pi$ vertex, D is modeled to include the correct spectator momentum dependence for each partial wave, i.e., $D_L(p) \sim p^L$ .
 Furthermore, the production process itself may contain first-order singularities.
-The necessity of this contribution is explained at the end of Sec.
-III A. Overall, the vertex is parametrized as where $D{fL'}$ for L' = 0, 2 and $D{\tilde{f}}$ are free parameters that are fit to the lineshape data as described below.
+The necessity of this contribution is explained at the end of where $D{fL'}$ for L' = 0, 2 and $D{\tilde{f}}$ are free parameters that are fit to the lineshape data as described below.
 The parametrization of Eq.
-(15) is similar to the one used in dynamical coupled-channel approaches for the photoexcitation of resonances, see, e.g., Ref.
-[106], where it allows to excite resonances and background independently without spoiling Watson's theorem.
+(15) is similar to the one used in dynamical coupled-channel approaches for the photo-excitation of resonances, see, e.g., Ref.
+[98], where it allows to excite resonances and background independently without spoiling Watson's theorem.